FoNDUE-HTR/Documentation/CLUSTERS.md

 deactivate
 ```

-Now you can install a Kraken via pip.
+Now you can install a _Kraken_ via pip.
 First upload pip:

 ```bash
 pip install pip-tools==6.6.2 pip==22.1.2
 ```

-Now you can install kraken:
+Now you can install _Kraken_.
+We highly recommend to use a `requirements` list that we have prepared:

 ```bash
 wget https://raw.githubusercontent.com/FoNDUE-HTR/Documentation/master/requirements.txt